Running QA Routines¶

 This is most simply done by having multiple terminal sessions open and running the basic usage commands above on a single breakout in each session.

-to parallelize, but the emitted log message will be muxed making it difficult to follow what is going on.
+In the same session you could also use something like xargs to parallelize, but the emitted log message will be muxed making it difficult to follow what is going on.

 In general, you’ll want to limit the number of parallel processors going to the number of physical cores in your CPU, in the case of Apple arm hardware, this is further the number of performance cores your machine has.

-To see how many performance cores are present on an M-family mac, you can use the system_profiler
+To see how many performance cores are present on an M-family mac, you can use the system_profiler command:

 system_profiler SPHardwareDataType